jtubb/FaceShield/README.md

 # Shield Material

 I used a length of nichrome wire run between 2 hinged boards to make a simple plastic bender.
 Anything that can be used to heat the A4 PVC material to ~140-150 degF can be used.
+See the Plastic Folder designs for a simple arduino temperature controller and design.

 From the landscape (hotdog) orentation, I created a 1/4" fold on the left and right side of the A4 PVC sheet.
 This will provide rigid edges for the mask.
 If using a small visor make a 1/2" fold on each side.
 Then on the top edge make a 90deg bend.